2026 Masters odds, picks, field, date: Surprising PGA predictions from golf model that's nailed 16 majors

 SportsLine's proprietary model, built by DFS pro Mike McClure, simulated every PGA Tour event 10,000 times and reveals golf betting picks that have a history of being extremely profitable.

-This same model has also nailed a whopping 16 majors entering the weekend, including the 2025 Masters -- its fourth Masters in a row -- as well as this year's PGA Championship and Open Championship.
-Anyone who has followed its sports betting picks could have seen massive returns on betting sites.
+This same model has also nailed a whopping 16 majors entering the weekend, including the 2025 Masters -- its fourth Masters in a row -- as well as last year's PGA Championship and Open Championship.
+Anyone who has followed its sports betting picks could have seen huge returns on betting sites.

 Now that the 2026 Masters field is locked in, the model simulated the tournament 10,000 times, and the results were surprising.
 Head to SportsLine now to see the projected leaderboard.